Buspirone vs Xanax

 Xanax also comes as an oral tablet.
-Like Buspirone, you should consult your doctor and pharmacist about the best prescription for you and your anxiety symptoms.
+Like buspirone, you should consult your doctor and pharmacist about the best prescription.

-Both Buspirone and Xanax are effective in the treatment of anxiety symptoms and disorders like generalized anxiety disorder (GAD) and social anxiety disorder.
+Both buspirone and Xanax are effective in the treatment of anxiety symptoms and disorders.
+They are often prescribed for generalized anxiety disorder (GAD) and social anxiety disorder.

-Generalized anxiety disorder is characterized by the experience of excessive anxiety or worry for at least six months.
-Some people may experience symptoms of generalized anxiety disorder for much longer than six months, which can severely impact both their mental and physical health.
+GAD is characterized by the experience of excessive anxiety or worry for at least 6 months.
+Some may experience symptoms of GAD for longer than 6 months, which can severely impact their mental and physical health.